Anoncheg1/dired-hist/README.md

 Emacs Minor mode for Dired built-in file manager, that traverse buffer history (or just path) according to history.

+# Features
+- supported for two Dired modes: open folder in new buffer or in the same (dired-kill-when-opening-new-dired-buffer)
+- if buffer is closed we remove his record from history
+- history is global

 # Configuration

 ``` elisp